ModyQyW/utils/README.md

 #### isDeepEqual

 Determine if two values are equal.
 For arrays, recursively determine the value corresponding to each index.
 For objects, recursively determine the value of each key.
-Other cases are determined using `Object.is`.
+Other cases are determined with `Object.is`.

 ```typescript
 import { isDeepEqual } from '@modyqyw/utils';